dessertlab/fantastic_beasts/README.md

 > -s2,--ranking-selection                     uses a ranking selection algorithm
 > -s3,--tournament-selection                  uses a tournament selection algorithm
 > -service,--service-name <arg>               the name of the service under test
+> -method,--method-name <arg>                 the name of the method under test
 >
 >Thank you for feeding me!
 ```